raphaellins/wapack-pocket/README.md

 # wapack-pocket

-Project to manage income and expense and in the future all my investme
+Project to manage income and expense and in the future all my investments

+API -> NodeJs with Firebase Functions
+WEB -> ReactJs with Firebase Hosting